fdcoull/set08103_assessment/use-cases/use-case-2.md

 ### Preconditions

-We know the department.
-Database contains current employee salary data.
+Database contains population data.

 ### Success End Condition

-A report is available for HR to support financial reporting.
+A report is available for the member.

 ### Failed End Condition